 Some schools offer the option for Credit Equivalency – meaning that you can have the work you complete outside the official OSSD accredited programs assessed and counted towards an official diploma.
 Talk to staff at one of the above programs for more information on this option.

 Whether you are working towards getting an OSSD or not, providing teenagers with opportunities to volunteer and help in the community is a good idea.
 It helps them to think of others and to get out in the world.
 You can search for volunteer opportunities at SPARK Ontario.
 Also check at your local church, community centre, kids’ clubs, homeschool groups, retirement homes, and regional websites.

 The Duke of Edinburgh Award offers high school students the opportunities to work on achieving goals and challenges in service, skills, physical activity, and adventure.
 There are different requirements for different age ranges and levels.
 Find out more at Duke of Edinburgh Award.

 Write down everything – the title of the resources you use, books you read, topics and units covered, activities done, movies they’ve watched, volunteering programs, etc to be able to put together a detailed transcript if needed.
 I highly recommend using the homeschool transcript planning resources available from Bonnie Landry.
 She makes it seem so simple and easy!

 Once you have these steps in place, from there it’s just about getting your teen to do the work.
 Using a planner or a digital tool like Trello to keep track of what they need to accomplish every day can be helpful.

-Although at first, homeschooling through high school in Ontario can seem overwhelming, once you have a plan in place, you can breathe easily knowing you are setting your child up for the best they can be.
+Although at first, choosing to homeschool high school in Ontario can seem overwhelming, once you have a plan in place, you can breathe easily knowing you are setting your child up for the best they can be.